 The Institute supports links to other professional organisations.
-Member Groups may seek to exchange access to each other's events as if a member of that organisation.
+Member Groups mayseek to exchange access to each other's events as if a member of that organisation.

-To avoid misunderstandings where there is a commitment beyond publicising each others events, the member Group must agree a Non-Disclosure Agreement (NDA).
+To avoid misunderstandings where there is a commitment beyond publicising each others events, the member Group must agree a Memorandum of Association.
+A template is provided at link.
+The template includes guidance on areas that need to beagreed, for example branding and budget apportionment.